 Under Chapter 13, your debts will not be discharged.
 Instead, you agree to a debt repayment schedule that typically takes three years.
 These payments are made to the bankruptcy court, which parcels it out to your creditors.
 You keep your house and car, and your creditors have to cease collection activity.

 For some people, the impediment to filing for bankruptcy is the initial cost.
 While Chapter 7 does allow the court to waive court fees for those at 150% or less of the poverty line, there are still attorney fees.
 Most attorneys charge around $1,500, which you have to pay upfront.
 One option is to borrow that cost via a short-term loan and then discharge the loan through the bankruptcy.
 If you try to do this, chose an unsecured loan, so that there are fewer risks you will lose any property.

 While some of it is good debt and some bad, it all has to be addressed, which can seem impossible when you have little or no income.
 Most of us want to be good stewards of debt and pay it off.
 You can do this through the methods discussed in this article.
 If those simply won’t work, you can try the only surefire method for debt reduction: filing for bankruptcy.
 Whether you have low income or no income, one of these strategies will work for you.

 The most important thing to keep in mind is that debt is not a moral failure — it is a business decision that sometimes goes awry.
 Approach it as a problem needing a solution, stay calm and focused, and be creative.
 You’re sure to discover the most effective option for you.

 Have you been getting calls from Penn Credit?
-Wondering who Penn Credit collects for?
-See our article for details.
+See our related research to find out who Penn Credit collects for.